bradybr/citizen_data_science/_build/html/_sources/intro.md

+# Beginner's Guide To Citizen Data Science:
+<h4>Anyone Can Find Value In Advanced Analytics</h4>

 Welcome to the course reading material for BUS152 - Business Practicum II.

 Introduction to Citizen Data Science and Machine Learning methodologies, theory, mathematics, and real-world applications in making predictions, forecasting, statistical analysis, and optimization.
-Emphasis on hands-on coding labs/exercises and the practical development and execution of analytical business use-cases.
+Emphasis on hands-on labs/exercises and the practical development and execution of analytical business use-cases.

 Spring 2025<br>
 Brian Brady